 Aidan is pretty happy, too.
 Look at that smile!
 All decked out in his Golden State Warriors cap and Championship shirt and standing in front of his new wall-hanging.
 It doesn't get much better than that!

 I'm linking up with Fiber of All Sorts for their ALYoF July Finishes Party.
-My original goal was #74 and my finish is #12.

 I'm also linking up with WIPs Be Gone Week 31 at A Quilting Reader's Garden.